-Hot On Storm’s Heels, Sun Will Sizzle; Con Edison Offers Smart Energy Tips To Stay Cool
+Sizzling Temps Heading Our Way; Con Edison Offers Smart Energy Tips to Stay Cool

-Con Edison will have crews ready to respond to any power outages that occur during the extreme heat.
+The company will also have crews ready to respond to any power outages that occur during the extreme heat.

 - Set your air conditioning to the highest comfortable temperature.
 Every degree you lower the thermostat drives up your bill by 6 percent.